 Distributed OrcaFlex consists of three separate programs.
-A Distributed OrcaFlex client program runs on each machine that is to process OrcaFlex jobs (each client machine must have an OrcaFlex license).
+A Distributed OrcaFlex client program runs on each machine that is to process OrcaFlex jobs (each client machine must have an OrcaFlex licence).
 One machine on the network runs the Distributed OrcaFlex server program that coordinates the list of OrcaFlex jobs and allocates these to the clients.
 Finally, a Distributed OrcaFlex viewer program that displays the list of jobs and their current status (e.g. pending, running, completed etc.) and allows jobs to be submitted and stopped.
 The availability and job capacity of each client can also be managed from the viewer program.
 The viewer and server programs do not use an OrcaFlex licence.

 To minimise the impact on a user’s work the client program runs at a low operating system priority, this ensures that OrcaFlex jobs run in the background and give way to higher priority user tasks.

 Downloading and Installing Distributed OrcaFlex

 The latest version of Distributed OrcaFlex is 6.1a which can be installed by following these steps:

 - Download DOF Manual.pdf which contains documentation for Distributed OrcaFlex including an installation guide.

 - Unzip the contents, and run the extracted file DistributedOrcaFlex.msi.

 Note: The minimum supported version of OrcaFlex is 9.5